 How Do Unrestricted Pediatric Gifts Help At Upstate Golisano Children's Hospital?

-“For more than 29 years, contributions from our donors and sponsors have allowed Upstate's Foundation to help fund pediatric programs at our children’s hospital, many of which would not have otherwise been supported,” said Toni Gary, director of community relations for Upstate Golisano Children’s Hospital."
+“For more than 30 years, contributions from our donors and sponsors have allowed the Upstate Foundation to help fund pediatric programs at our children’s hospital, many of which would not otherwise have been supported,” said Toni Gary, director of community relations for Upstate Golisano Children’s Hospital and Upstate Foundation.
+“The

-Each year the Foundation for Upstate Medical University distributes a request for proposals to all areas of Upstate’s Pediatrics Department, including research, outpatient clinics and services.
-Funding is determined by an allocations outreach committee, consisting of community and hospital pediatricians, other pediatric staff members, and community business leaders.
+Each year, the Upstate Foundation distributes a request for proposals to all areas of Upstate’s Pediatrics Department, including outpatient clinics and services.
+Funding is determined by an allocations outreach committee consisting of community and hospital pediatricians, other pediatric staff members, and community business leaders.

 The committee is led by Thomas Welch, MD, professor and chair of the Department of Pediatrics and medical director of Upstate Golisano Children’s Hospital.